VR-House/Eazy-ARCore-Interface/README.md

 - Ground plane detection
 - Tracked planes and points visualization
 - Allows for physics interaction with tracked planes (Collisions or triggers)
+- Tracked planes can cast and receive shadows
 - API very similar to native ARCore
 - No changes required for device deployment